Star Trek fan productions: Paragon's Paragon (1974)

 Star Trek fan films have been made since the 1960s by individuals and various fan groups but, before the advent of inexpensive digital cameras, editing and effects in the 1990s, most were on a simple home movie level.
 An early effort to achieve something more was John Cosentino's Paragon's Paragon, which was an unofficial adaptation of James Blish's Spock Must Die!, an early Star Trek spinoff novel.
 The film ran for an hour and was shot on 16mm film using a full-size recreation of the Bridge set.
 It also used a wide variety of film special effects techniques on a budget of over $2,000 ($ in dollars) and received considerable coverage in Don Dohler's Cinemagic magazine for low budget filmmakers.
 Dohler subsequently used its crew to make his first feature film, The Alien Factor (1978).

-Digital Ghost (2000)

-Digital Ghost was a German-language Star Trek fan film set within the continuity of the Star Trek: The Next Generation movies.
-It is the story of two (previously unseen) Starfleet officers from USS Enterprise-E (played by Erich Redman and German Big Brother star Kerstin Klinz) delegated to test the next, completely automated starship, the Enterprise-HC.
-The film was directed by Thomas Wolff, produced by Joost van Wingerden, with CGI from Tobias Richter (later involved in production of ST New Voyages and Axanar).

-Star Trek: Of Gods and Men (2007-2008)
+Star Trek: Of Gods and Men (2007–2008)

 A three-part mini-series directed by Tim Russ and starring several original Star Trek stars, including Nichelle Nichols and Walter Koenig.
 The first part was released in December 2007; parts 2 and 3 were released in 2008.

-Star Trek: Chains of Betrayal (2008)

-A fan-fiction comedy film written and directed by Derek Howard and Racan Souiedan, the film is an episode of approximately forty minutes in length that takes place during season five of Star Trek: The Next Generation, soon after the events in "Unification."
-The script was written during the summer months of 2005.
-The film is non-profit in nature and was meant as a tribute.